-You each make decisions throughout your day, every day.
+We all make decisions throughout the day, every day.
 Some decisions are made automatically and without much thought.
-For instance, when you eat breakfast, what toothpaste you use and what clothes to wear each day.
+For instance, when you eat breakfast, what toothpaste you use, and what clothes to wear each day.
 Additional decisions are made as a matter of course, such as, deciding what to prepare for dinner.
 Other decisions may be forced upon you in difficult and stressed times.

 Most decisions have a short impact on your life.